dherath/dherath.github.io/_posts/2018-12-23-git-support.md

 ![github_helper]({{site.url}}/material/2018/post_10/github_helper.jpeg?raw=true){:height="400px"}

 Hello Everyone!!
 Hope everything is going great, I know its been sometime since I last posted anything, had a super busy semester.
 Anyways in todays post I thought of writing about adding `git` support to a terminal.
 This post is more of a **'How to?'** post, and not really an introduction to `git`.
-So if you have no idea what **git** is all about and you program alot, then I think you should really consider learing it, and heres why...
+So if you have no idea what **git** is all about and you program a lot, then I think you should really consider learning it, and heres why...

 >
 In a nutshell, git is a version control system that programmers use to keep track of their code.

 Once you start working on big projects with potentially thousands of lines of code, it becomes quite unbearable to keep track of every change one would make.
 Specially when one small change could potentially break the entire program.
 By using `git` one is able to keep versions of the same code before any significant modification, so if something bad happens and the code breaks its always possible to roll back and re-try changing the code starting off from a **correct** version.
 I actually learned about git not more than a year ago and it really is a life saver.
 I learned about git from an online free course provided by Udacity.
 Click [here](https://www.udacity.com/course/how-to-use-git-and-github--ud775) to check this course out.
 In fact, the neat trick about adding git support to terminal is also something I picked from there.

 If you are someone who is already familiar with `git`, and you only want to know how get this working then read on.
 But before all of that, you might wonder...

 #### "What kind of features will this add?"

-As you can see in the image above, if you follow the steps I mention in this post, you can view helpful git debugging information in the terminal itself as shown in the image above, which shows the status of my github repo for this website.
+As you can see in the image above, if you follow the steps I mention in this post, you can view helpful git debugging information in the terminal itself as shown in the image above, which shows the status of my Github repo for this website.
 This includes,

 **`1.
-The current git branch`:**The git branch you're checked in is shown in green inside parenthisis.
+The current git branch`:**The git branch you're checked in is shown in green inside parenthesis.
 In my case, I'm checked into a branch for this post called **post_10**.

 **`2.
-Un-commited/added changes`:**If there is any change that is not commited or added, it will be shown as a _green_ **`*`** symbol right next to the branch name.
-In my case, the _feed.xml_ file is modified and not commited, so there is a asterix shown.
+Un-committed/added changes`:**If there is any change that is not committed or added, it will be shown as a _green_ **`*`** symbol right next to the branch name.
+In my case, the _feed.xml_ file is modified and not committed, so there is a Asterix shown.

 **`3.
-Changes added but not commited`:**
+Changes added but not committed`:**
-Symilar to the above case, if there are any changes that are _added_ but not commited its shown as a **`+`** symbol.
+Similar to the above case, if there are any changes that are _added_ but not commited its shown as a **`+`** symbol.
 In my example, after adding the changes with `git add --all` the symbol changes from * to +.

 **`4.
 Merge status`:**
 After pulling from a branch, if a merge is required then an additional text as **`| MERGE`** will show right next to the branch name.

 So as you can see, this automatic notifications inside the terminal itself really helps out when you code.
-Now there are two methods of adding this functionality to you're terminal, depending on wether you are using a _mac_ or some _linux_ destribution.
+Now there are two methods of adding this functionality to you're terminal, depending on wether you are using a _mac_ or some _linux_ distribution.

 #### Steps if Mac

 1. Download this [file](https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.bash) into your home directory and name it as **`git-completion.bash`**.
 2. Download this [file](https://raw.githubusercontent.com/git/git/master/contrib/completion/git-prompt.sh) into your home directory and name it as **`git-prompt.bash`**.